-Myasthenia gravis (MG) is an autoimmune disease.
-It affects the connection between the nerves and skeletal muscles.
-This can cause progressive muscle weakness.
+Myasthenia gravis (MG) is a problem of the immune system.
+It causes damage to the connection between the nerves and muscles.
+It can lead to muscle weakness that gets worse over time.

-The thymus is thought to play a role in some cases of MG.
-The thymus is an organ behind the breastbone.
-Immune proteins called antibodies are produced there.
-It is these antibodies that may target the ACh receptors.
-It is still not clear why the thymus begins to produce these.
+The thymus is may play a role in some.
+The thymus is an gland behind the breastbone.
+It makes antibodies that tell the body what to attack.
+It is still not clear why the thymus begins to make them.

 Copyright © Nucleus Medical Media, Inc.

-Symptoms may grow more severe over time.
+Symptoms may grow worse over time.
 MG may cause the following:

-You will be asked about your symptoms and medical history.
+You will be asked about your symptoms and past health.
 A physical exam will be done.
-You will likely need to see a neurologist.
-This type of doctor is an expert in diseases of the nervous system.
+You may need to see a doctor that specializes in the nervous system.
 Tests may include: